facilityregistry/fred-api/docs/api_specifications.rst

   active: true

-Created At
+CreatedAr
 ~~~~~~~~~~

 `ISO 8601 <http://en.wikipedia.org/wiki/ISO_8601>`_ timestamp, including timezone, of when the facility was created.
 ::
   created_at: "2011-11-16T14:26:15Z"

-Updated At
+UpdatedAt
 ~~~~~~~~~~
 `ISO 8601 <http://en.wikipedia.org/wiki/ISO_8601>`_ timestamp, including timezone, of when the facility was last updated.
 ::
-  updated_at: "2011-11-16T14:26:15Z"
+  updatedAt: "2011-11-16T14:26:15Z"

 Implementation Specific Properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Implemenation specific custom properties are to be included in the **properties** block.
+Implementation specific custom properties are to be included in the **properties** block.

 The property types that are supported are: